 Carla's Question: I want to take our 2 preschoolers out of private school and enroll them into our assigned public elementary school instead.
 If my husband does not agree, am I forced to pay for private school or would he have to pay for this himself?

 Brette: It depends on how your child support order is written.
-He could also contest your decision to do this and go back to court and ask the court to decide where they should go to school.
+He could also contest your decision to do this and ask the court to decide where they should go to school.

 Teresa's Question: If the divorce papers read Husband shall pay tuition fees and ballet fees at a specific school, does he still not have to pay if she changes schools?

 Brette's Answer: I would suggest getting your order updated to remove the school name and just specify what he is responsible for paying in terms of tuition and lessons.

 Laura's Question: My ex provides child support each week and has for the past 10 years.
 Our oldest daughter needs to go through a $600 driver's education course to get her license.
 I believe, since this expense is outside the normal care costs, should be split between us.
 He feels his child support payments cover it.
 Who is right?

 Brette's Answer: If your order says you are to share educational costs this would be covered under that.
 If it doesn't, then it is outside of the order.
 You could seek to have the order modified.
 Good luck.

 Kara's Question: I was told by many people to never forget to ask about "college" and/or Future Education costs for the future for our daughter who is now 4yrs old.
 I know it's a LONG ways away, but why would I want to have to open up this case again just to get some money out of him in the future?
 My lawyer says that this thinking is VERY PREMATURE and I shouldn't even be thinking about that.